kirame09/sparkpost-api-documentation/services/suppression-list.md

 In addition to the list entry attributes, the response body also includes `created` and `updated` timestamps.

-Real-time Lookups:
+##### Real-time Lookups for Subaccount Users:
- For subaccount users, if the X-MSYS-SUBACCOUNT header is provided, the lookup will be real-time for the provided subaccount.
+ If the X-MSYS-SUBACCOUNT header is provided, the lookup will be real-time for the provided subaccount.
 A value of zero can be provided for the master account.
 If the header is not provided a search will lookup across subaccounts and slight delays could occur when retrieving suppressions (up to 20 minutes).
 The delay is only during the search process, the actual suppression of email will be immediate.
 Non-subaccount users do not need to provide any additional headers to take advantage of real-time lookups.

 + Parameters
   + recipient_email (required, string, `rcpt@example.com`) ...
 Recipient email address